chevah/geck/content/review.rst

 Reviewer's check list - Developer
 ---------------------------------

-* Does the **new** changes comply with latest styleguide ?
+* Do the **new** changes comply with latest styleguide ?

 * Does the code have automated tests for all the new code?

-* Does the merge commit message describes what is done by this branch?
+* Does the merge commit message describe what is done by this branch?

-* Does the branch name starts with the Trac ticket ID.
+* Does the branch name start with the Trac ticket ID?

-* Does **all** tests pass?
+* Do **all** tests pass?
 Does GitHub say that the branch is **Good to merge**?

-* If there is no ``paver test_review`` for the latest code, you can either just reject the review, or trigger a test and wait for results.
+* If there is no ``paver test_review`` for the latest code, you can either just reject the review, or trigger a test and wait for the results.
-  **Never** approve a code that is not passing the tests.
+  **Never** approve code that is not passing the tests.

 Reviewer's check list - QA